 Regardless of which new tradition you adopt, the focus should remain on spiritual expansion, reflecting on the life and sacrifices of Jesus Christ and preparing our hearts for the rejoicing that Easter Sunday brings.

-Each of these new Lenten traditions offers an easy way to deepen your spiritual life while positively impacting the world around you.
+Each of these new Lenten traditions offers an easy way to deepen your spiritual life while positively impacting the people and world around you.

 As we reflect on the days of Lent, we enter into a time of reflection to examine our personal habits and spiritual life.
 This period challenges us to reconsider our everyday choices and how they align with our faith and values.